yox19/Early-Warning-for-Clinical-Deterioration/README.md

 The ML model showed an improvement of 0.021 AUC (+2.4%) over NEWS2 alone.

+### Overall Model AUC:
+The machine learning model achieved an AUC of 0.920, indicating strong overall performance in predicting deterioration.

 ### Time to Deterioration by Subgroup:
 The mean time to deterioration across subgroups ranged from 30 to 32 hours from admission.